Automatic Reasoning on Recursive Data-Structures with Sharing: Introduction

 More specifically, we firstly facilitate the propagation of subheap properties from the precondition to the postcondition, when they are not involved in program heap updates.
 This is intuitively the key intention of a frame rule: the propagation of unaffected properties.
 Secondly and just as importantly, the rule needs also to propagate \emph{separation} information.
 Toward this end, we introduce a concept of \emph{evolution} in a triple: when a collection of subheaps in the precondition evolves to another collection of subheaps in the postcondition, it follows that separation from the first collection implies separation from the second.
 Thus while SL advanced Hoare reasoning with the implicit use of disjoint heaps, our logic advances SL with the explicit use of arbitrary subheaps.

 Finally, we give evidence that our verification framework has a good level of automation.
 In Section~\ref{sec:drive}, we automatically prove one significant example for the first time: marking a graph.
 This example exhibits important relationships between data structures that have so far not been addressed by automatic verification: processing recursive data structures with sharing.
 We will present an implementation in Section \ref{sec:imp}, submitted as supplementary material for this paper, and a demonstration of automatic verification on a number of representative programs.
 We demonstrate the phases of specification, verification condition generation and finally theorem-proving.
 We stress here that we shall be using \emph{existing} and not custom technology for the theorem-proving.

-We finally contend that a new large of applications is now automatically verifiable.
+In summary, we contend that a new large of applications is now automatically verifiable in the sense that there is an expressive assertion language of heaps, there is a symbolic execution algorithm to generate verification conditions from annotated programs, and finally, these conditions can be dispatched by standard techniques of unfolding recursive definitions.

 \ignore{ 456 Another shortcoming concerns automation.
 As explained in \cite{duck13heaps}: suppose we interpret triples as in classic Hoare-logic after having extending the assertion language to accommodate the expression of subheaps.
 The frame rule, suitably translated into this language of subheaps, is simply not valid (without some additional machinery ensuring enclosure).
 In other words, if $\oldtriple{\phi}{P}{\psi}$ is established because $\psi$ follows from the \emph{strongest postcondition} of $P$ executed from $\phi$, it is not the case that any subheap separate from $\phi$ remains unchanged by the execution of $P$.
 Another aspect is that while the assertion language refers to multiple heaps, only those which are affected by the program must be isolated.
 In contrast, the traditional rule deals with a single (implicit) heap and so separation refers unambiguously to this heap alone.
 These shortcomings represent the motivation for this paper to introduce a new program verification framework which \begin{itemize} \item accommodates local reasoning, \item expressive enough to accommodate general data structures (and in particular, shared data structures), and which is \item based on traditional strongest postcondition propagation methods in conjunction with traditional Hoare logic in order to achieve a good level of automation. \end{itemize}